vikatti/vikatti/README.md

 👯 I’m looking to collaborate on automating reports and creating dashboards using R.

-😄 I'm am more than willing to teach R to anyone who wishes to learn.
+😄 I'm more than willing to teach R to anyone who wishes to learn.

 ⚡ I am an Instrumentation & Control Engineer by education but always inclined towards  Analysis and Report Optimization.